What Type of Survey Do I Need?

 Level 2: Home-Buyers Survey

 High-risk properties over 50 years old.
 Properties requiring renovation or extension work.

 Average costs from Compare My Move research, How Much Does a House Survey Cost?
 It should be noted that survey costs will vary depending on your personal situation, property and area.

-A valuation survey is the most basic survey available and will provide you with an accurate idea of the value of the property.
-It’s often not considered as a comprehensive home survey as it isn’t as thorough as the others, but is vital for acquiring a mortgage.
-It’s one of the cheapest options available and is suitable for any type of property.
+A valuation report is a very basic property inspection that will provide you with an accurate idea of its value.
+It is not actually a home survey and isn’t as thorough as the comprehensive property surveys, but it is often vital for acquiring a mortgage.
+It’s one of the cheapest options available and can be suitable for a wide variety of property types.

-As a valuation survey is carried out on the mortgage lenders behalf, it isn’t designed to assess the property in great depth and many issues can be overlooked.
-A valuation can leave buyers at risk of hidden problems causing unexpected costs in the future.
+As a valuation inspection is usually carried out on the mortgage lenders behalf, it isn’t designed to assess the property in great depth and many issues could possibly be overlooked.
+A valuation can leave buyers at risk of hidden problems, causing unexpected costs in the future.